 Fantasy

-The Fantasy genre typically contain elements of magic and the supernatural.
-These stories can be set in “our world” with magical or supernatural rules applied to them, or they can be set in a fictional world as different from our world as the authors likes.
+The fantasy genre typically contains elements of magic and the supernatural.
+This genre tends to emphasize magic over technology.
+These stories can be set in our world with magical or supernatural rules applied to them, or they can be set in a fictional world as different from our own as the author likes.

 Examples of fantasy books include The Lies of Locke Lamora by Scott Lynch, Children of Blood and Bone by Tomi Adeyemi, and Strange the Dreamer by Laini Taylor.